sergiu-terman/labs/md/lab3/README.md

 ## 4

-Firstly you have to select the 200 tweets from the initial dataset.
+Firstly you have to select 200 tweets from the initial dataset.
 From every tweet message text you have to extract the words (you guessed right, using a tokenizer).
 Every word should represent a graph node.
 The graph edges represent the connection between words in every tweet message.

 Example: tweet 1: "What a sunny day", tweet 2: "This day is awful"